 I’m a little avocado obsessed, so when I went to a little Latin American Restaurant last year, La Macarena Pupuseria, and the waiter claimed they had the best guacamole ever, I took the bait, hook, line, and sinker.
 I had to find out what was so special about this reportedly amazing guac.
-Well, let me just tell you, this was not only the best guacamole I had ever had, but it was also the most unique.
-My only question is, why did it take me a whole YEAR before I tried to make what turned out to be the BEST loaded guacamole I’ve ever had in my life, at home?!
+Well, let me just tell you, this was not just guacamole.
+It was a truly unique, fully loaded avocado dip.
+My only question is, why did it take me a whole YEAR before I tried to make what turned out to be the BEST avocado dip I’ve ever had in my life, at home?!

 In addition to the usual guacamole ingredients, like avocado, lime, and salt, we’ve got a whole lot more going on in this bowl.
 It’s guacamole plus a whole lot of other flavors, like sweet pineapple, spicy-tangy sriracha, and a unique surprise–hard-boiled eggs!
 The sweet pineapple and spicy sriracha were the perfect contrast to the creamy avocado and egg yolk.
 The egg whites are pretty much flavorless, so they just added extra color, texture, and belly-filling power.